actions-marketplace-validations/hugoalh_trigger-ifttt-webhook-applet-ghaction/README-ZHHANT.md

 ## 📚 文檔

-> **⚠ 重要：** This documentation is v4.0.0 based.
-To visit other version's documentation, visit [this tag list](https://github.com/hugoalh/trigger-ifttt-webhook-applet-ghaction/tags) and select the correct version.
+> **⚠ Important:** This documentation is v4.0.0-beta.5 based.
+To view other tag's/version's documentation, visit the [tag/version list](https://github.com/hugoalh/trigger-ifttt-webhook-applet-ghaction/tags) and select the correct tag/version.

 ### 🎯 進入點／目標